johnsonjason/RudiAC/README.md

 ### Thread Blocking

 Hooks RtlUserThreadStart and checks if the designated address of execution for the thread is within the correct memory bounds.
 In this case, it is called "image-only execution", where only threads within the primary image (and some other excluded images such as ucrtbased.dll) are allowed to have threads run.
 If a thread is running outside of these bounds then it is detected as malicious inside an invalid execution space.
+This also prevents debuggers from attaching the process since RtlUserThreadStart is executed before DbgUiRemoteBreakIn is called which executes outside of the secure boundaries.